-Utah’s a friendly state that let’s you form a sole proprietorship under your name or a trade name.
+Utah allows you to form a sole proprietorship under your name or a trade name.
 First off, if under another name other than your legal name visit the Utah Division of Corporations & Commercial Code as well as the U.S. Patent & Trademark Office to ensure it isn’t already taken or too similar to another.

 The following information is necessary:

 As soon as the assumed name form is completed, make sure that all entries are correct.
-You can then have the form notarized.
+You can then have the form notarized if required.
 From there, you can send it via postal mail, fax, or submit it personally.
 Be sure to keep an official copy for your records as well.

 Filing Fee: $22

 Please note that this guide on how to file a Utah DBA is intended for informational purposes only and is not legal advice.
-For the legal proceedings involved in forming a Utah DBA or starting a business in general, consult the expert advice of a local business lawyer.
+For the legal proceedings involved in registering a Utah DBA, consult the expert advice of a local business attorney.
+We recommend Melling Law.